parker-ryan1/Business-analytics/README.md

-This is a collection of python and R files I have made over the years.
+This is a collection of python and R files I have made over the years for data analysis.